Songbooks and Seaweed: Learnings from creating in an unknown world.

 Try again.
 Fail again.
 Fail better.
 Samuel Beckett

-Instead, I used Google Maps and Culture Vannin on the Isle of Man to help get best estimates of locations.
+Due to the restrictions of lockdown, all the processes that I would usually use to create and produce fell away.
+Rather than visiting the areas featured in the landscapes, I used Google Maps and Culture Vannin (the guardians of Manx Culture on the Isle of Man) to help get best estimates of locations.
 I re-walked the landscapes in my mind to engage my senses.
-I converted a store cupboard in my home into a recording studio by making a tent out of sheets and blankets.
-I learnt how to use audacity to create a layered soundscape.
+Unable to hire a recording studio and engineer, I converted a walk-in store cupboard in my home into a recording studio (imagine a tent made out of blankets to create a low acoustic floor) and used audacity to create a layered soundscape.
+Working with a pianist had to be done digitally; the piano part was performed and produced by Richard Black, sent to me as sound files which I then sang to as backing tracks and later synced in post-production.

 I share some things in common with Margery Knight: the Isle of Man, the University of Liverpool, we both like precision in our work – indeed my friends lovingly call me ‘Precision Ashcroft’.
 Sometimes, my precision can tip me over into perfectionism.
 So, imagine the fresh hell I found myself in when sound engineering my own voice.
 I quickly learnt that if I was going to make this out alive, I had to step away from perfectionism and head towards excellence; listening out for authenticity because this is where connection and engagement exists.